GSA-TTS/hello-astro/templates/astro-uswds/README.md

 allows for user customization; and is mobile-friendly.

+## Development

+Note this repository was generated from [an upstream template](https://github.com/GSA-TTS/hello-astro); you may want to watch for new releases that [add features](https://github.com/GSA-TTS/hello-astro/releases) or [fix bugs](https://github.com/GSA-TTS/hello-astro/tags).

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/gsa-tts/astro-uswds.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the code of conduct.